neeraj-24/A-HIOT/README.md

 ## Steps
 ### Establishing chemical space
-- Features calculation and data preprocessing for training dataset Collect all molecules and convert them into sdf format using Open Babel:
+- Features calculation and data preprocessing for training dataset.
+Collect all molecules and convert them into sdf format using Open Babel:

 ```